ksek87/ksek87/README.md

 Planning to start up some new projects soon, so stay tuned.

+### Get in touch
+Happy to connect here or on Linkedin, I'm always happy to chat and grow my network.
 <!--
 **ksek87/ksek87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.